Pike River 'not representative' of industry

 The head of the high hazards unit, Brett Murray, says 17 improvement notices have also been issued since Pike River, primarily for Spring Creek and Huntly East mines owned by Solid Energy.

-Next story in National: Brother says accused felt responsible for boy's death
+Next story in New Zealand: Brother says accused felt responsible for boy's death

 Copyright © 2012, Radio New Zealand